mpataws/iotanium/docs/source/setup/setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Find the small rectangular LED labelled `STATUS`, it is located just above the blue button on the IoTanium device.
 The STATUS LED is used to indicate when the device enters Access Point (AP mode), which will allow your workstation to connect to the device via WiFi.
 - Briefly unplug the power from the device, and plug it back in.
 After a moment, the STATUS LED will blink rapidly for 5 seconds, indicating AP mode.
-- In your IoTanium Developer kit, you will find a paper card with your board's Access Point (AP) network SSID.
-Find the card and note the network SSID for your board.
+- On the back of your IoTanium Developer board, you will find a label with yoour board's MAC Address, that you would have noted in an earlier step.
+Your board's Access Point (AP) network SSID will be ``IoTanium-<MAC ADDRESS>``>.
-- Connect your workstation WiFi to the network you noted in the previous step. ``IoTanium-######``, with password ``iotanium``.   **IMPORTANT:  In a lab environment with many users, the network SSID's will look very similar.
+- Connect your workstation WiFi to the network you noted in the previous step. ``IoTanium-<MAC ADDRESS>``, with password ``iotanium``.   **IMPORTANT:  In a lab environment with many users, the network SSID's will look very similar.
 Pay `very` close attention to your network ID, and only connect to the correct network for your device!!**

 2 - Connect to the WebREPL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~